 Assuring Compliance in Budget Execution

-Author: S Schiavo-Campo and D Tommasi
+Author: S Schiavo-Campo, D Tommasi

 Access full text: available online